nisrulz/android-tips-tricks/Readme.md

 + **Use [ClassyShark](https://github.com/google/android-classyshark)**

-  Its a standalone tool for Android Devs used to browse any Android executable and show important info such as class interfaces and members, dex counts and dependencies
+  It is a standalone tool for Android Devs used to browse any Android executable and show important info such as class interfaces and members, dex counts and dependencies

 + **Use [Stetho](https://github.com/facebook/stetho)**